 The Tokyo settlement is located inland of the coastline about 50 meters from the sea.
 The settlement experiences strong winds, extreme temperatures and the rising sea level increases the risks of soil acidity.
-Fresh water is a scarce commodity.
-A large tank was donated by a Non-Governmental Organization to service the water needs of the community as a temporary measure.
-Unmanaged storm water runoff tends to flood most of the settlement area causing poor sanitation and increasing the risk of water borne diseases such as dengue fever and malaria.
+Unmanaged storm water runoff tends to flood most of the settlement area causing poor sanitation and increasing the risk of vector borne diseases such as dengue fever and malaria.
 During project implementation a geotechnical survey will be conducted to determine the environmental baseline information including on soil and rock property and ground water conditions.
 The findings will inform Project design and the Tokyo Settlement ESMP.
 Land availability is a significant issue at the Tokyo settlement due to population growth; both as a result of new generations and immigrants from outer islands.
 The natural ecosystem at the site has been entirely disrupted.
 There is no known land feature that has any element of cultural or religious significance.
 Figure 5 below shows the aerial view of the settlement.